polterguy/phosphorusfive-dox/chapter-13.md

 From a Neuro Linguistic Programming point of view, it first of all changes the way you think, making you become less certain.
 Secondly, as it does, it trains your mind, to be able to reproduce this process in others.

-Its greater amount of cohesion, also tends to reflect unto your communication skills, and make you more *precise* in regards to your communication - While still, retaining your *softness*, making you appear to be everybody's friend - Which paradoxically inevitably is one its side-effects.
+Its greater amount of cohesion, also tends to reflect unto your communication skills, and make you more *precise* in regards to your communication - While still retaining your *softness*, making you appear to be everybody's friend - Which paradoxically inevitably is one its side-effects.

 ## The toughest man on Earth